minu0563/bored113/README.md

-Things I Do When I'm Bored
+Things I Do When I'm Boredd